 Transfer FAQs

-Here are some of the most frequently asked questions about New Student Orientation.
-If your question isn't addressed below or on our site, please feel free to reach out to the Office of Student Development and Transitional Programs by emailing orientation@csun.edu
+Here are some of the most frequently asked questions on new student summer orientation.
+If your question isn't addressed below or on our site, please feel free to reach out to the Office of Student Involvement and Development by email orientation@csun.edu

 The Transfer Student Orientation is designed to help students understand college expectations and individual responsibilities as CSUN students.
 In addition, transfer students will familiarize themselves with building locations and important campus services.
 The orientation allows transfer students the opportunity to meet highly trained orientation leaders, who provide valuable information, guidance and insight about the university.
 Overall, the Transfer Student Orientation allows transfer students to become knowledgeable and well-prepared students to begin their journey towards graduation with confidence.

-Information for NSO will be made available in early December.
-Students will receive emails with instructions on how to register.
-Once you receive the registration email, you can register for the orientation experience of your choice through our registration website.
+Information for NSO will be made available in July.
+Students will receive postcards and emails with instructions on how to register.
+Once you receive the registration email/postcards you can register for the online orientation experience through our registration website.

 WHAT ARE THE OPTIONS?